MessiasLima/resumee/frontend-developer.md

 # Messias Lima da Silva Junior

 **About me:** I am 24 years old, married, frontend developer experienced in web and mobile technologies.
 Computer technician and Bachelor of Systems and Digital Media at Federal University of Ceará.
+Living in Lisbon since November of 2018.

 ## Work experience
+### IT Consultant at Aubay Portugal - Dec/2018 until nowadays
+Aubay is a human resources company focused on IT with *Outsoursing* and *Nearshore* projects.

 ### Fullstack developer and Tech leader at Sotech Soluções e Tecnologia - Jan/2018 - Nov/2018
 In this company I led a small team of 3 developers.
 Together we develop and fix issues of a management software of hospitals and a tool of basic healthcare.
 The applications are made using HTML, CSS, JavaScript, Angular 5, Ionic framework and Java for native Android development.